Jarthianur/VirtualFlightRadar-Backend/.github/CONTRIBUTING.md

 ### General guidelines

-+ Code is written purely in C++17, using [boost](http://www.boost.org/) and the standard library.
+- Code is written purely in C++17
-+ Code design is preferably object oriented.
+- Code design is preferably object oriented
-+ Namings are short, but expressive.
+- Namings are short, but expressive
-+ Try to achieve high coherence and low coupling.
-+ Think of single responsibility designs for objects.

 ### Files and directories

-+ Source files have `.cpp` extension.
+- Source files have `.cpp` extension
-+ Header files have `.h` extension.
-+ Header files with inlined code have `.hpp` extension.
+- Header files have `.hpp` extension
-+ Source files are placed in the `src/` directory.
+- Source files are placed in the `src/` directory
-+ Header files are placed in the `include/` directory.
+- Header files are placed in the `include/` directory
-+ Test files are placed in the `test/` directory.
+- Test files are placed in the `test/` directory
-+ All files follow a package structure, with according namespaces.
+- All files follow a package structure, with according namespaces
-+ Files mainly containing a class declaration/definition are named like the class itself.
-+ Files mainly containing function declarations/definitions are named in a meaningful way in `snake_case`.
-+ Source and include directories are named in a meaningful way in `snake_case`.
+- Directories are named in a meaningful way in `snake_case`

 ### Naming rules

-+ If not further specified, everything that is publicly exposed is named in `PascalCase`.
+- If not further specified, everything that is publicly exposed is named in `PascalCase`
-+ If not further specified, everything that is private/protected is named in `camelCase`.
+- If not further specified, everything that is private/protected is named in `camelCase`
-+ All naming rules may be ignored, if required for compatibility.
+- All naming rules may be ignored, if required for compatibility
-+ Constants, macros and enum entries are named in all `UPPER_CASE`.
+- Constants, macros and enum entries are named in all `UPPER_CASE`
-+ Namespaces are named in `snake_case`.
+- Namespaces are named in `snake_case`
-+ Primitive types and their aliases are named in `snake_case`.
+- Primitive types and their aliases are named in `snake_case`
-+ Objects and their aliases are named in `PascalCase`.
+- Objects and their aliases are named in `PascalCase`
-+ Member fields are prefixed by `m_`.
+- Member fields are prefixed by `m_`
-+ Static fields are prefixed by `s_`.
-+ Function arguments are suffixed by `_`.
+- Function arguments are suffixed by `_`
-+ Classes are prefixed by `C`.
+- Classes are prefixed by `C`
-+ Pure virtual (interface) classes are prefixed by `I`.
+- Pure virtual (interface) classes are prefixed by `I`
-+ Structs are prefixed by `S`.
+- Structs are prefixed by `S`
-+ Enums are prefixed by `E`.
+- Enums are prefixed by `E`

 ### Code guidelines

-+ Use the primitive types provided in `include/types.h`.
+- Use the primitive types provided in `include/Types.hpp`.
-+ Prefer classes over structs.
-+ Member fields are generally not public and accessed by getter/setter functions.
+- Member fields are in general not public and accessed by getter/setter functions
-+ Avoid setters where possible, rather use constructors and interfaces.
+- Avoid setters where possible, rather use constructors and interfaces
-+ Use structs only for plain recordtypes, otherwise use classes.
+- Use structs only for plain recordtypes, otherwise use classes
-+ Recordtype structs are allowed with all public members.
+- Recordtype structs are allowed with all public members
-+ Use `const` wherever applicable.
+- Use `const` wherever applicable
-+ Do not use plain mutexes for locking, always wrap them in RAII guards.
+- Do not use plain mutexes for locking, always wrap them in RAII guards
-+ Do not use unsafe functions, like buffer accessing without range checks.
+- Do not use unsafe functions, like buffer accessing without range checks
-+ Prefer smart pointers over raw pointers.
+- Prefer smart pointers over raw pointers when handling heap allocations
-+ Avoid static fields, unless there is a good reason.
-Where applicable, combine with `thread_local`.
+- Avoid static fields, unless there is a good reason; where applicable, combine with `thread_local`
-+ Use `#pragma once` instead of include guards.
+- Use `#pragma once` instead of include guards
-+ Variable attributes, like `const`, are placed on the righthand side.
+- Variable attributes, like `const`, are placed on the righthand side
+- Use pointers instead of non-const references

 ## Documentation

 The project documentation should be easy to understand, sometimes less words mean more.
 The code documentation should follow some guidelines listed here.

-+ Every code containing file begins with the copyright license.
+- Every code containing file begins with the copyright license
-+ Descriptions are short, but expressive.
+- Descriptions are short, but expressive
-+ The code documentation is based on Doxygen.
+- The code documentation is based on Doxygen
-+ Class and function descriptions should not contain implementation details, unless it is of use.
+- Class and function descriptions should not contain implementation details, unless it is of use
-+ Do not play *Captain Obvious*, only document what is not clear by the code itself.
+- Do not play _Captain Obvious_, only document what is not clear by the code itself
-+ See [Doxygen](http://www.stack.nl/~dimitri/doxygen/manual/commands.html) for a command list.
+- See [Doxygen](http://www.stack.nl/~dimitri/doxygen/manual/commands.html) for a command list